Sandon Primary Academy

 Hearing impairment/ Visual impairment: The academy uses advice and support from the visual and hearing impairment team.
 The academy can be advised on how to support children in the use and maintenance of hearing aids, where to sit children in relation to the class teacher and even what font size and type to use when providing written resources.

 Social and emotional and mental health needs: The academy has a range of SEMH interventions that it can use within the educational setting to support children including Volcano in my Tummy, Smart Thinking and boxall profiles.
 The academy also uses CAMHS and counselling services available to children by referring children if deemed necessary.
-If a child needs counselling this will usually take place at the academy.
 The Academy has appointed a Learning Mentor, whose role it is to support the emotional health and wellbeing of a range of pupils presenting with difficulties in this area.
 These sessions are held at the need of the individual pupil and the targeted interventions are personalised to meet specific needs.
 If the academy feels that domestic circumstances are causing difficulties in this area an Early Help or further assistance for the family may be provided through safeguarding procedures.
 The academy also has a Mental Health Policy and Mental Health Lead Practitioner to guide and support best practice.
-Additionally, we have links with a Mental Health Support Term, who offer sessions to parents, children and staff in supporting children with social and emotional needs
+Additionally, we have links with a Mental Health Support Team, who offer sessions and workshops to parents, children and staff in supporting children with social and emotional needs

 Cognition and learning difficulty: Where possible, class sizes are small, promoting the principle of quality first teaching.
 Within these small classes, teaching professionals will use a range of interventions and supportive strategies to provide a personalised and adapted curriculum for these pupils.
 The academy also has trained Teachers and Teaching Assistants in a number of interventions which will accelerate pupils progress and help them to catch up with peers.